1606 Richmond - The Prince Golfer

 This makes Richmond the first recorded place where golf was played outside Scotland and Prince Henry the first known golfer in England.

 Henry's younger brother, Charles, was also a golfer.
 Because Henry died young, Charles inherited the throne and later became embroiled in a war with the English Parliament, which he lost.
 Charles is reported as playing golf at Leith during the war and at Newcastle afterwards, in 1646, when he was a prisoner.

 There are only remnants of Richmond Palace left, but there is still an extensive green beside where it stood.
 The nearest golf course and club is the Royal Mid-Surrey Golf Club, which is within walking distance.

 Golf in England was sporadic until the end of the eighteenth century.
 There are cryptic references to golf at Royston in Hertfordshire in 1624 and elsewhere in London in 1655 and 1659, but the details are scant.

 One hundred years later, in 1758, the Rev Carlyle describes playing on a golf course at Molesey Hurst (now Hurst Park), which is about four miles south-west of Richmond.
 Shortly after this, the Blackheath golfers began their regular golfing competitions in south-east London, where they have been in continuous existence ever since.

-1. Based on research by Dr Neil Miller, Through the Green September 2016 pp 14-18
+1. Based on research by Dr Neil Millar, Through the Green September 2016 pp 14-18